mariusz96/uri-generation/README.md

 ## Performance:
 Extracting values from expression trees does introduce some overhead.
 To partially work around this problem, UriGeneration uses ASP.NET's CachedExpressionCompiler, so that equivalent route values' values' expression trees only have to be compiled once.

-Additionally, it uses its internal Microsoft.Extensions.Caching.Memory.MemoryCache instance to cache extracted controller names, action names, and route values' keys within the scope of the application lifetime.
+Additionally, it uses its internal Microsoft.Extensions.Caching.Memory.MemoryCache instance to cache extracted action methods' metadata.

-This means that, for example, on 2017 Surface Book 2 you are able to generate 100 000 URLs in a second using a template like this: https://localhost:44339/api/invoices/{id}.
+This means that, for example, on 2017 Surface Book 2 you are able to generate 150 000 URLs in a second using a template like this: https://localhost:44339/api/invoices/{id}.

 ## Setup:
 - Install UriGeneration via NuGet Package Manager, Package Manager Console or dotnet CLI: